decentraland/world/docs/spec.md

 This component is in charge of relaying information between clients.
 We use it to sends positions, public chat and other kinds of messages to nearby users.

 It has two sub components: a coordinator and a set of communication servers.
-We use [https://github.com/decentraland/webrtc-broker](webrtc-broker library) for this work.
+We use [webrtc-broker library](https://github.com/decentraland/webrtc-broker) for this work.
 Here is an extract from the library's doc:

 ### Components